tarantool/test-run/README.md

 * `core` — major type of tests in this suite.
   Should have one of the following values:

-  * `tarantool` — a test that reads a file with commands feeds it line by line to the tarantool console, writes requests and responses to an output file, and then compares that file with a reference file.
+  * `tarantool` — a test that runs `tarantool` commands from a file, and then compares output with a reference file.
     Often called a "diff-test".
   * `app` — a Lua script test.
     Most of such tests produce